marionettejs/backbone.syphon/readme.md

 });
 ```

+## Ignored Input Types

+The following types of input are ignored, and not included in
+the resulting JavaScript object:

+* `<inputtype="submit">` buttons
+* `<input type="reset"`> buttons
+* standard `<button>` tags

+If you need to get a value from the specific button that was
+clicked, you should do that in your element click handler.

+## Key Extractors

+When a form is serialized, all of the input elements are
+passed through a "Key Extractor" based on the type of input.
+Key extractors are used to generate the "key" in the
+`{key: "value"}` object that is returned from the call
+to `.serialize`.

-### Set Key To The Element's Id
+### Default Key Extractor: element "id"

-The current convention for setting the key of the JSON
-object key/values, is the `id` attribute of the form's
+The default key extractor uses the `id` attribute of the form's
-input element.
+input element as the key.

 For example, an HTML form that looks like this: